quinnbl/quinnbl.github.io/essays/RadGrad_Review.md

   - Coding Standards
 ---

-# A Senior Computer Engineering Student's View of RadGrad

 RadGrad seems like a pretty cool tool to use, although I think it would have been more useful to me earlier in my college career.
 I am not sure that using it now has taught me anything, but there are definitely lots of opportunities there that I would not have known about when I was a freshman.
 By now, my plans for this semester and the next are fairly locked down and then I graduate in the spring, so it is less helpful to know about other opportunities.